Anou26/Anou26/README.md

 ### ⚡ Fun Facts About Me!

 - I'm a multi-passionate individual with a love for **Literature, Art, Financial Markets, International Politics/Relations and a big-time Coffee-aficionado!**
-- I'm currently reading "Welcome to the Hyunam-Dong Bookshop" by Hwang Bo-Reum.
+- I'm currently reading "Welcome to the Hyunam-Dong Bookshop" by Hwang Bo-Reum and "The Republic" by Plato.
 View my current read: [GoodReads Profile](https://www.goodreads.com/user/show/104686816-anoushka-mergoju)

+---

 ### ☕ Random Coffee Fact